 Memory foam mattresses are often considered a good compromise between the solidness of a firm mattress and the comfort of a soft one.
 The firmness of a memory foam mattress depends on its density: higher density reacts to body heat, molding over a few minutes; and lower density is pressure-sensitive, molding quickly to pressure.

 In 2000, Simmons celebrated its 75th anniversary.
 Beautyrest introduced the first "No-Flip" mattress — for reasons that escape me it was an innovation that had the rest of the industry scrambling to follow.
 I believe this is part of the reason beds don't last as long as they did, but it is the way the industry went so we deal with what we have.

-In 2007 Simmons takes the popular memory foam sleeping experience to new heights with the release of the ComforPedic® from Beautyrest® line.
+In 2007 Simmons takes the popular memory foam sleeping experience to new heights with the release of the ComforPedic® from the Beautyrest® line.
 Featuring The Better Memory Foam™, the ComforPedic mattress offers consumers the perfect body-conforming combination of soft comfort and firm support.
-This is particularly exciting to the Portland mattress industry, because it was originally made right here in NE Portland.
+This is particularly exciting to the Portland mattress industry because it was originally made right here in NE Portland.
 They flew Paiton Mumpower (my son) and I out there for the merger party.
 He was so cute.
-He was a 16 year old young man telling these “suits” how to sell the Memory foam mattress product.
+He was a 16-year-old young man telling these “suits” how to sell the Memory foam mattress product.
 I was very proud.